krithikavenkatesannn/E-commerce-Performance-Analysis/README.md

 NovaCart Electronics is an online retailer specializing in consumer electronics and accessories across global markets.
 This analysis explores transactional data from **2019–2022 (100K+ orders)** to understand how sales performance, product mix, logistics, loyalty initiatives, and refunds evolved over time.

-The analysis is organized around five business areas:
+The analysis is organized around four business areas:

 1. **Sales Trends**
 2. **Product Performance**